xmartlabs/Eureka/Readme.md

 A *row* holds the basic information that will be displayed on a *cell* like title, value, options (if present), etc. All the stuff that has to do with appearance like colors, fonts, text alignments, etc. normally go in the cell.
 Both, the row and the cell hold a reference to each other.

 You will often want to customize how a row behaves when it is tapped on or when its value changes and you might be interested in changing its appearance as well.
-There are currently 5 callbacks to change the default appearance and behaviour of a row.
+There are many callbacks to change the default appearance and behaviour of a row.

 * **onChange()**